-If there's one thing money-saving moms on a single income know, it's how to stretch a paycheck.
+If there's one thing money-saving parents on a single income know, it's how to stretch a paycheck.
 They can pinch pennies until Lincoln's face turns red.
-But it doesn't mean you have to sacrifice the big things.
-Use these 10 ways money-saving moms stretch their family's paycheck to manage your family's budget without you (or Abe) feeling the squeeze.
+But it doesn't mean they have to sacrifice the big things.
+Use these 10 tips to manage your family's budget without feeling the squeeze.

 The trick is to look at everyday activities that you can adopt and make them a habit.

-Coupons aren't limited to food either.
-You can use them for clothes, pet supplies and computers, just to name a few.
+Coupons aren't limited to food, either.
+You can use them for clothes, pet supplies and computers, among other things.

 "Generic" isn't a bad word.
 Generic versions of everything from groceries to medicines are available at deep discounts.

 If you're worried about your children's reaction to giving up name-brand foods, try a taste test without telling them.
 Buy the store brand version of their favorite cookies and see if they notice the difference.
 Chances are, they won't.

 Get Cash Back

 Put money in your pocket for items you already buy.
 Cash back sites like FatWallet.com and Ebates.com give you money back on the purchases you make from your favorite stores.